LucasTrost/Ironhack-MidBootProject/README.md

 #### Decision Tree Regression Model
 Already being fairly content with my KNN model, I only planned to briefly dip into decision trees.
 With the base model returning an accuracy of 64%, 8% worse than the KNN, I was more than happy to move on.

+### Model to determine importance of features
+As already mentioned we, TheAgency, are quite the luxurious real-estate-agency.
+Thus we were especially interested in houses with a value equal to and greater than $650k.
+Here a simple pandas query did the trick.

+#### Random Forest Regression Model
+To determine feature importance one could've based their answer on a correlation matrix.
+We as a agency, however, have to keep our standards high, which is why I opted for a ensemble method of the Random Forest Regressor.
+I then ran the model through a inspection method, which gave me my final results.